wso2/docs-is/en/docs/learn/configuring-saml2-single-sign-on-across-different-wso2-products.md

 -   `          Parameter NameIDPolicyFormat         ` - This specifies
     the name identifier format that the Carbon server wants to receive in the subject of an assertion from a particular identity provider.
--   `          Parameter IdPCertAlias         ` - This is uncommented by
-    default.
-This is the alias of the identity provider certificate.
+-   `          Parameter IdPCertAlias         ` -  This is the alias of the identity provider certificate.
     This is specifically used whenever a Carbon server uses IS as the identity provider.
-The configuration needs to be done at the relying party server's
-    `          <PRODUCT_HOME>/repository/conf/security/authenticators.xml         `
-    file.

 #### Step 3 - Configuring the Identity Server as the Single Sign-On provider